 Unfortunately, if you’ve been around the online dating community long enough, it’s likely you’ve encountered a scam or two.
-These scammers use your desire for a hookup against you and generally have ulterior motives when writing you.
+These scammers use your desire for a hookup against you and generally have ulterior motives when writing to you.

 It’s important that you know how a scam looks like so that you can avoid one if you’re ever in a tricky situation.
 Pay attention to the five warning signs below to know how to avoid scams while seeking casual encounters online.

 I know—we’d all like to have sex with a model.

 Still, if the person you’re talking to looks like they were chiseled from Greek stone, it’s highly likely that they are a scammer.
 Think about it this way: why would a man that handsome or a girl that beautiful be on a hookup app in the first place?